eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 biological processes.
-It’s likely that a reduction in sea ice extent would reduce the temperature gradient between high and low latitudes (and vice versa), which in turn influences the strength and location of the jet, which is a crucial component of weather events.
-For the northern hemisphere, it has been hypothesised that the reduction in sea ice in the northern hemisphere has lead to a weaker, wavier jet, increasing the frequency of extreme events \[refs\].
-Less is known about the effects of Antarctic sea ice variability {==is this true?
-It feels that way from the (lack of) literature.
-Is there a reference to substantiate this claim?==} on weather timescales.
-On climate scales, it is thought that the signal of a reduction in Antarctic sea ice is like a “mini global warming” and experiments also predict a weakening and northerly shift of the jet (Ayres et al. 2022; England et al. 2020).
+It’s likely that a reduction in sea ice extent would reduce the temperature gradient between high and low latitudes (and vice versa), which in turn influences the strength and location of the eddy-driven jet, which is a crucial component of weather events.
+For the northern hemisphere, it has been hypothesised that the reduction in sea ice in the northern hemisphere has lead to a weaker, wavier jet, increasing the frequency of extreme events (Barnes and Screen 2015).

-{==Relevant papers to read:
+There is some evidence of this effect in the Southern Hemisphere.
+Models show a weakened vortex in the middle atmosphere, increased vertical wave flux and greater zonal wave 1 amplitude in Springs following a low sea ice maximum.
+But models don’t fully agree on the exact phase of the zonal wave response and observations don’t show a clear signal (Rea et al. 2024).
+The jet response to sea ice loss is also very model dependent, particularly sensitive to its the climatological location (H.

-==}
+c.
+Ayres and Screen 2019).
+It is also small compared with the direct effect of CO2 increase and Sea Surface Temperature warming (H. c.
+Ayres and Screen 2019).
+On climate scales, it is thought that the signal of a reduction in Antarctic sea ice is like a “mini global warming” and experiments also predict a weakening and northerly shift of the eddy-driven (Raphael, Hobbs, and Wainer 2011; M. England, Polvani, and Sun 2018; M. R. England et al. 2020; H. C. Ayres et al. 2022).

-{==**Prediction systems.** Why is it important: operations {\>\>Discuss with Phil\<\<}; science needs (we need good models).
-What is available.
+Correctly modelling Antarctic sea ice is not only necessary for process understanding and climate projections to inform adaptation strategies.
-Discussion on S1 {\>\>Can we discuss previous S1 results?
-Laura’s paper is not public.\<\<}==}
+Accurate seasonal to subseasonal forecast are crucial for operations in and around the Antarctic continent Wagner et al. (2020).
+However, Antarctic sea ice forecasts have been challenging both due to model biases and inherent large variability and complexity and it has lagged behind Arctic sea ice forecasts (Zampieri, Goessling, and Jung 2019).

-Correctly modelling Antarctic sea ice is not only necessary for process understanding and climate projections to inform adaptation strategies, but accurate seasonal to subseasonal forecast are crucial for operations in and around the Antarctic continent Wagner et al. (2020).
-However, Antarctic sea ice forecasts have been challenging both due to model deficiencies and observational uncertainty (Zampieri, Goessling, and Jung 2019){==check if this is true, hehe.==}.
 Dynamical seasonal forecasts of Summer Antarctic sea ice have been shown to perform worse than relatively simple statistical methods (Massonnet et al. 2023), which also underscores the need for better understanding of sea ice dynamics.

 {==**S2** Introduce S2==}